haseeb33/Small-Python-apps/README.md

 ### 3. WebCam montion detection record time

 This program records the time for an object moving in front of webcam. opencv provides alot of cool image processing features and using it we implement this program

+### 4. Webscraping of a real-estate site

+Webscraping python program with the help of requests and BeautifulSoup libraries